 - They must be willing to be liable on your behalf.
 The role of a Guarantor is to effectively take on the commitments that the main party to the tenancy agreement is taking on.

 - They do not have to be your guardian.
 It is a common misconception that a Guarantor should be a personal connection.
 A Guarantor can be anyone who meets the required criteria by the landlord or agent.
-They can also be a third-party organisation
+They can also be a third-party organisation.

 - If you’re going to the UK, your guarantor must also be a local resident.
 However, if you are studying in the US, your guarantor need not be a resident and can be a citizen of a different country.

-How to secure a rent guarantor
+How to get a guarantor?

 The easiest way to find a guarantor is to ask a friend or family member.
 However, under some circumstances, your friends and family may not be eligible to cosign your lease with you.
 In that case, there are a variety of services available that will help you find a local rent guarantor.
-Check out amber+ to find a range of reliable service partners that can help you with your student guarantor search and much more.
+Check out Amber+ to find a range of reliable service partners that can help you with your student guarantor search and much more.